cinar/checker/README.md

 - [required](doc/checkers/required.md) checks if the required value is provided.
 - [same](doc/checkers/same.md) checks if the given value is equal to the value of the field with the given name.

+# Normalizers Provided

+This package currently provides the following normalizers.
+They can be mixed with the checkers when defining the validation steps for user data.

+- [trim](doc/normalizers/trim.md) removes the whitespaces at the beginning and at the end of the given value.

 # Custom Checkers

 To define a custom checker, you need to create a new function with the following parameters: